Yousef-Bulbulia/CometWhoosh/README.md

 ### 💪 Skills
 Java and Python are my go-to languages, although I am familiar with C.

-I've also had experience with
+I've also had experience with:
 * MongoDB
 * SQLite3 and better-sqlite3
 * discord.py